 - Availability of R22 will be limited since it cannot be purchased new.
 Even if you need a recharge of R22 in the future, there can be no guarantee that the refrigerant will be available.

-- Complete AC system replacement to an R422 model may be the most cost-effective solution.
+- Complete air conditioning system replacement to an R422 model may be the most cost-effective solution.

 Conditioned Air has the mission of keeping the residents of Ft.
 Myers, Sarasota, Naples, Bradenton, and the surrounding Florida communities cool and their air conditioners working properly and reliably.
 Contact us today for more information on the types of refrigerants used in air conditioning system maintenance and what the new refrigerant changes will mean for your cooling system.